drush-ops/drush/docs/install-alternative.md

 If you need a common Drush install available for all users on a system, follow the composer install steps below.

 1. [Install Composer globally][composer install global].
-1. Create and/or navigate to a directory path for the single composer drush install.
-In this example we are going to install drush version 7.x
+1. Create and/or navigate to a directory path for the single composer Drush install.
+In this example we are going to install Drush version 7.x

         sudo mkdir --parents /opt/drush/7.x
         cd /opt/drush/7.x

-1. Initialise a new composer project that requires drush.
-Here you may also specify the drush [package version][composer package version] you wish composer to install.
-In this example we specify drush version 7.x with the [package version][composer package version] string `7.*`
+1. Initialise a new composer project that requires Drush.
+Here you may also specify the Drush [package version][composer package version] you wish composer to install.
+In this example we specify Drush version 7.x with the [package version][composer package version] string `7.*`

         sudo composer init --require=drush/drush:7.* -n

-1. Configure the path composer should use for the drush package's [vendor binaries][composer vendor binaries] or command-line scripts.
+1. Configure the path composer should use for the Drush package's [vendor binaries][composer vendor binaries] or command-line scripts.
 Choose a directory path that is used in the `$PATH` configuration for all users, for example `/usr/local/bin`:

         sudo composer config bin-dir /usr/local/bin